MireLozano/MireiaHernandezLozano/README.md

 - 👋 Hi, I’m @MireiaHernandezLozano
-- 👩‍💻 I’m interested in economy, blockchain and coding ❤️
+- 👩‍💻 I’m interested in economy, blockchain, data science and coding ❤️
-- 🌱 I’m currently learning python and data analitycs.
-If you want to give me a chance for collaborate 💌
+- 🌱 If you want to give me a chance for collaborate, send me a message  💌 mireiahelo@gmail.com
-    ❤  mireiahelo@gmail.com  ❤